tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 </details>
 <details>
 <summary><strong>Scaling Feature Data</strong></summary>
 In our previous example, we converted feature data to binary to avoid introducing bias into the model.
-For the same reason, we should scale data that has large numerical variance between features, so that all features are weighted the same.
-For example, let's suppose that our country DataFrame also includes average number of children, average life expectancy, and average salary by country.
-Average number of children is a very small number compared to average life expectancy, which is a very small number compared to average salary by country.
+For the same reason, we should scale data that have large numerical variance between features, so that all features are weighted the same.
+For example, let's suppose that our country DataFrame also includes an average number of children, average life expectancy, and average salary by country.
+The average number of children is a very small number compared to average life expectancy, which is a very small number compared to the average salary by country.
 These values vary greatly and need to be scaled, because the higher numbers may result in more weight bias.

 ![country_df4](Images/country_df4.PNG)